tedkuo1268/Udacity_Self_Driving_Cars/Project1_Finding_Lane_Lines/README.md

 4. Construct a polygon to keep the interested region for line detection
 5. Apply Hough Transform on the masked image after Canny Transform to create the line image
 6. Combine the line image with the original image

+This is a very simple pipeline involving only computer vision and manual parameter tuning.